Tax Planning in Austin, TX

 • Use a Company Vehicle —

-Based on your Austin, TX business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
+Depending on the nature of your Austin, TX business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
 This deduction can be made in two ways:

 • Take the standard mileage deduction of 67 cents per mile for gas and electric vehicles; or